Memory Rescue is one of those books that is both easy and difficult to recommend at the same time.

 What I can find is articles of Dr. Amen talking about the success of his clinics, such as in popular magazines like Psychology Today and Health & Beauty Close-Up.

-Doing this research, I found myself in a maze of links that look like a lot of purchased press releases.
+While doing this research as a person with a PhD who was trained at York University, I found myself in a maze of links, many of which look like a lot of purchased press releases.

 I’m not making claims about this author one way or the other, but just sharing with you how difficult it is to verify what his author bio claims about this work.
 In full disclosure, I’ve also purchased a press release or two, such as when I wanted the world to know that one of my students won the 2019 Canadian Memory Championship.